-Most home sellers do not have the luxury of picking and choosing the specific time of year when they want to sell their house.
-They have to work around time constraints, job constraints, and the limitations of the housing market when they list.
+Most home sellers find that they simply do not have the luxury of choosing to sell during the best time of year to sell a house.
+Homeowners who want to sell their houses have to find a way to work around many different challenges.
+These include time constraints, job constraints, and the limitations of the housing market when they list their home for sale.
 Sometimes they end up having to list during the worst month to sell a house.

 Remember that there is a difference between the worst time to sell a house and the worst month to sell a house.
-The key factor here is the size of the market.
-Spring is normally considered the most optimal time to sell your house because it’s close to summer, a time when families have more flexible schedules and are more likely to commit to a larger project.
-However, this is the time that the market is most saturated with homes for sale.
-March may be the best month based on weather and many conditions, but that doesn’t mean every house listed will sell.
+The key factor between the two is the size of the market.
+Spring months are normally considered to be the some of the best months to sell your house.
+This is because it is close to summer, a time when families have more flexible schedules and are more likely to commit to a larger project such as buying a new home.
+However, this is also the time that the market is most saturated with other homes for sale.
+March may be the best month to sell a house based on weather and many other conditions, but that doesn’t mean every house that is listed will sell.
 The more competition you have, the less are your chances of selling your house quickly.

-It’s still true the last months of any season are the weakest markets (August, September, and December for example).
+It is still true that the last months of any season are the weakest markets to sell a house.
+For example, August, September, and December are weaker months to list your home when compared to other months during the year.
 However, it pays to be prudent in your research.
-Look into how many other houses are being listed at the same time as when you are planning to list.
+Look into how many other houses are being listed at the same time as when you are planning to list so that you know when the best time of year to sell a house in your area is.
 Spring might come with the best conditions for selling your house, but you can’t always guarantee that is when you will have to sell your home.

 When you need to sell your house fast, there are still ways you can make the best of a bad market.
 First, the appearance of your house still takes precedence.
 All the spring cleaning that you would do in a March market-do it in September if you must.
 There are always people looking for houses, and you might end up being surprised who comes in ready to buy.